-I earned my B.S. in biology and Ph.D. in Ecology and Evolutionary Biology from the University of Oklahoma.
+I earned my B.S. in Biology and Ph.D. in Ecology and Evolutionary Biology from the University of Oklahoma.

 The majority of my Ph.D. research employed holistic approaches to investigate how differences at the organismal and community levels drive variation at the microscopic level by studying the microbial communities (i.e., microbiomes) associated with reptile and amphibian hosts.